lestrrat-go/file-rotatelogs/README.md

   )
 ```

+## Location

+This is an alternative to the `WithClock` option.
+Instead of providing an
+explicit clock, you can provide a location for you times.
+We will create
+a Clock object that produces times in your specified location, and configure
+the rotatelog to respect it.

 ## LinkName (default: "")

 Path where a symlink for the actual log file is placed.
 This allows you to